 All Aussie derived breeds are intelligent, easy to train and can learn a vast amount of tricks and tasks.
 They are great family pets when given the proper exercise and stimulation and do exceptionally well as herding dogs, police dogs, or athletes in obedience trials and obstacle courses.

 If you consider purchasing an Aussie breed, make sure you choose the one that best suits your lifestyle.
 Don’t be fooled by their size; each Aussie breed is extremely energetic and needs ample exercise and stimulation to prevent unwanted behaviors.

-These dogs require a great deal of devotion and training, making them difficult for first-time owners.
+Aussies require a great deal of devotion and training, making them difficult for first-time owners.
 However, once they are properly trained, an Aussie, big or small, is guaranteed to be an exceptionally loving and loyal pet to any owner or family.